mwenjiem/MacOS-FloatingIsland/README.md

-I'll help you create a README.md file for your macOS Floating Island project.

 # macOS Floating Island

 A Dynamic Island-inspired interface element for macOS, bringing the innovative iOS feature to your Mac desktop.